 A corporate risk register is in place which identifies the key risks facing the CCPC and these have been identified, evaluated and graded according to their significance.
-The register is normally reviewed and updated by the Commission on a quarterly basis, however, the review of this register currently occurs on a monthly basis as a result of the response to the COVID-19 pandemic.
+The register is normally reviewed and updated by the Commission on a quarterly basis, however, the review of this register occurred on a monthly basis until May 2022, primarily as a result of the response to the COVID-19 pandemic.
 The risk register details the controls and actions needed to mitigate risks and responsibility for operation of controls assigned to specific staff.